 - Eat nutritious meals with plenty of vegetables, fruit, whole grains and legumes.

 - If you smoke, consider quitting.
-Smoking, or regularly breathing in smoke at home or work makes you more likely to develop infections and experience more severe illness.
+Smoking, or regularly breathing in smoke at home or work may make you more likely to develop infections and experience more severe respiratory illness.
 Support, whether from a free service like Quitline® or your GP, increases the chance you’ll be successful.
 Encourage family members who smoke to try to quit as well.
 Contact Quitline® on 13 78 48 or quitnow.gov.au.

 8. Be prepared